 South America & Latin America

-We cheated a little bit on this category since Mexico is really North America.
-We chose to align movies with a Latin American cultural theme with South America.
+We cheated a bit on this category since Mexico is really North America.
+We aligned movies with a Latin American cultural theme with South America.

 Blu, a pet blue macaw, and his owner Linda live in Minnesota, USA.
 Opportunity strikes for Blu and Linda to visit Rio de Janeiro, Brazil, and learn more about Blu’s ancestral home.
-Unfortunately, disaster strikes when Blu and another blu macaw are stolen by smugglers!
+Unfortunately, disaster strikes when smugglers steal Blu and another blu macaw!
 Rio is a light, family movie set in Brazil.

 Another movie for the younger or young at heart family members, Pachamama is a Netflix original movie set in 15th century South America during the height of Incan civilization.
 The movie follows the adventures of Tepulpai and Naira as they seek to recover their village’s most prized gold artifact that was stolen by tax collectors.
 The whimsical animation evokes the sense of the Andes mountains and Peruvian countryside.